Flower Arrangements

 Principles of Flower Arrangement

-Although the art of floral arrangement encompasses many principles, there are atleast six important principles.
-They are-
+Although the art of floral arrangement encompasses many principles, there are at least six important principles.
+They are:

 • Design: It decides the structural pattern of the floral arrangement.
 It is a visualized plan about the size and shape of the floral arrangement.
 The design is essentially determined by the location, occasion and the materials available.

-• Balance: It emphasises on the use of materials in a floral arrangement which gives stability to the arrangement.
+• Balance: It emphasizes on the use of materials in a floral arrangement which gives stability to the arrangement.
 The two most important elements of Balance of an arrangement are the form and color of the floral arrangement.
 Again, balance is of two types viz.,

 Symmetrical Balance: The two sides of the floral arrangement have equal amount of materils placed on either side of the floral arrangement.

 • Scale: It deals with the proportions of different components of the floral arrangement.
-It thus, emphasises on the use of material used to that of the size of the container, holding the floral arrangement.
+It thus emphasises on the use of material used to that of the size of the container holding the floral arrangement.

-• Emphasis (Focal Point): The central portion of the floral arrangement from where the flowers and foliage of the arrangement appear to be emerging from, is known as the focal point of the arrangement.
+• Emphasis (Focal Point): The central portion of the floral arrangement from where the flowers and foliage of the arrangement appear to be emerging from is known as the focal point of the arrangement.
 Hence, larger and dark colored flowers are usually used in the focal point of the floral arrangement.

 • Harmony and Unity: This principle takes care of the appropriate use of flowers for the occasion.
-It also takes care of the blending of colors of the flowers used in the floral arrangement and that of the container such that they contrast with each other.
+It also takes care of the blending of colors of the flowers used in the floral arrangement and that of the container such that they contrast each other.

 Types of Flower Arrangements